manasesjesus/fdbs-and-sql-parser/README.md

 #### FedStatement

 It works similar to a JDBC Statement class by aggregating three of them.
-Once created (within the FedConnection constructor), it creates three Statement object from each of the database connections.
+Once created (within the FedConnection constructor), it creates three Statement objects from each of the database connections.

 It provides a polymorphic execute method to call executeQuery or executeUpdate based on the SQL statement/command received as a parameter.
 It validates the statement if the parser validation is activated in the configuration properties.
 It also calls the FedLogger if the statement is a logger-comment or a SET ECHO command.